Sensing Principle Oxygen Sensors

-An optical oxygen sensor basically comprises of two important parts: An oxygen sensitive sensor dye and a read-out device (oxygen meter).
+An optical oxygen sensor basically comprises of two important parts: An oxygen sensitive sensor indicator and a read-out device (oxygen meter).

-The oxygen meter consist of a LED and photodiode which excites the oxygen sensitive dye and detects its oxygen dependent luminescence emission.
-The excitation and emission light is transmitted via an optical fiber between the sensor dye and the oxygen meter.
+The oxygen meter consist of a LED and photodiode which excites the oxygen sensitive indicator and detects its oxygen dependent luminescence emission.
+The excitation and emission light is transmitted via an optical fiber between the sensor indicator and the oxygen meter.

-The working principle of the sensor layer is based on the quenching of the REDFLASH indicator dye luminescence caused by collision between oxygen molecules and the REDFLASH indicator.
-This indicator is immobilized in an polymer matrix and can be coated directly onto the optical fibers for fiber optic sensors or onto transparent supports for contactless sensors.
+The working principle of the sensor layer is based on the quenching of the REDFLASH indicator luminescence caused by collision between oxygen molecules and the REDFLASH indicator.
+This indicator is immobilized in an polymer matrix and can be coated directly onto the optical fibers for fiber-optic sensors or onto transparent supports for contactless sensors.

 The oxygen meter sinusoidally modulates red excitation light which results to phase-shifted sinusoidally modulated emission in the NIR.
 The emitted light of the sensor is dependent on the oxygen partial pressure and therefore can be used for oxygen determination.